BSc Veterinary Nursing and Companion Animal Behaviour (D313)

-As a veterinary nursing trainee there is a registration fee paid to Royal College of Veterinary Surgeons when you enrol which was £174 in 2017; currently we ask you to pay half of this cost (£87 in 2017).Further information on tuition fees, living costs and financial support.
+Additional fees: For veterinary nursing trainees there is a registration fee paid to the Royal College of Veterinary Surgeons when you enrol which was £185 in 2018; currently we ask you to pay half of this cost.

 |Location of course||Clifton campus, Langford campus, Placements|